geewynn/techcrunch_warehouse/README.md

 Before starting the dag, you need to set redshift and s3 connections.
 Also, you will need to set airflow variables.
 This configuration can be done on airflow UI by navigating to the connections and variables section under the admin tab.

+The airflow variables to change can be found in the airflow_variables.json

 The airflow graph view
 ![](https://github.com/geewynn/techcrunch_warehouse/blob/master/images/airflow%20graph%20view.jpg)